mashhoorafarhath27-sys/BRG-ISEA/README.md

 - Created a backup script using Bash.
 - Scheduled the script using `cron`.
 - Logged the script output to a file.
-- Verified that the backup task executed successfully.
+- Verified the scheduled task.

 ### Backup Script

 I created a Bash script named `backup.sh` to automate the backup process.
-The script creates a backup directory, copies files, and records the execution time.
+The script copies files to a backup directory and records the execution time in a log file.

 **Screenshot:** Backup script created using Nano.

+### Script Execution

+I made the script executable using `chmod +x`, executed it, and verified the output by checking `backup.log`.

+**Screenshot:** Backup script executed successfully.

-### Automation Using Cron
+### Cron Automation

-I scheduled the backup script to run automatically using `crontab`.
-The script output was redirected to a log file for verification.
+I scheduled the backup script using `crontab` and verified the cron schedule using `crontab -l`.

-**Screenshot:** Cron job configured and backup log verified.
+**Screenshot:** Cron schedule configured successfully.

 ### Outcome

-Successfully automated Linux backup tasks using Bash scripting and cron jobs.
-I learned how scheduled tasks help reduce manual work and improve server administration efficiency.
+Successfully automated a backup task using Bash scripting and cron, demonstrating how Linux can schedule administrative tasks automatically.
 ## Session 4a – Docker

 ### Objectives